nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 ```

 > Tesseract is only needed for scanned (image-based) PDFs.
 Digital PDFs and DOCX files work without it.

+> `img2table` (for scanned PDF table extraction) is included in `backend/requirements.txt` — no separate install needed.

 ### API keys